Course requirements for the MS degree in Horticulture & Crop Science

-All graduate students in HCS are required to complete a curriculum of four courses that encompass crop physiology, ecology, plant breeding and biotechnology, and experimental design.
+All graduate students in HCS are required to complete our core curriculum.
 Graduate students may be required to take additional specialized courses as directed by their Student Advisory Committee (SAC).

 Professional Development: Graduate Student Professional Development (HCS 7001 1 cr) is to be taken the first autumn semester.

 Colloquium and Seminar Requirement: (HCS 7890 1 cr repeatable).
 Students will enroll in HCS 7890 a minimum of two times: The first of these should occur by the second semester of enrollment, during which the student will present a Colloquium describing his or her research proposal.
 The second and subsequen enrollments can be any semester thereafter.

 Methods in Horticulture and Crop Science: (HCS 7806 1-2 cr, repeatable).
 M.S. students are required to take at least one 7806 course.

 Current Topics in Horticulture and Crop Science: (HCS 8830 1 cr, repeatable).
 M.S. students must register for a minimum of 2 times.
 These courses generally have a ‘journal club’ format in which students and faculty discuss current papers in the field.

 Research requirement: (HCS 8999 1-12 cr, repeatable).
 Students undertake innovative, timely research projects as a major component of the total graduate program.
 Enrollment in HCS 8999 (Research) provides credit for the research experience.